 The Coalition for Local Public Health is dedicated to promoting healthy communities in Massachusetts through strong Boards of Health and Health Departments.
 These local agencies provide foundational protections, including food and housing safety, communicable disease control, and protection from harmful lead exposure.
-Our member organizations are the Massachusetts Association of Health Boards, Massachusetts Association of Public Health Nurses, Massachusetts Environmental Health Association, Massachusetts Health Officers Association and Massachusetts Public Health Association.
+Our member organizations are the MA Association of Health Boards, MA Association of Public Health Nurses, MA Environmental Health Association, MA Health Officers Association, and Western MA Public Health Association.
 Together, we represent over 4,900 citizens and professionals working to support the Commonwealth’s local health infrastructure.

 Childhood lead poisoning is a persistent and pervasive problem that affect hundreds of families across the Commonwealth each year.
 Lead paint is present in the majority of homes in Massachusetts, and drinking water in more than half of public school taps tested since 2016 contains unacceptably high lead levels.
 Stark racial and economic inequities exist in the prevalence of childhood lead poisoning, and current funding is insufficient to respond to existing cases and prevent future cases.
 To address this critical need, MPHA is supporting legislation to provide funding for the DPH Childhood Lead

 Poisoning Prevention Program (CLPP) to both eliminate the current backlog of families with lead poisoned children that are awaiting services, and re-institute a proactive prevention program that will work with medical providers, landlords, housing authorities, and others to identify and mitigate hazards before lead poisoning occurs.

 In addition, we are working to ensure adequate funding for the Get the Lead Out Loan Program, which provides zero and low interest loans for the removal of lead paint from residences, and endorsing An Act Ensuring Safe Drinking Water at Schools, which will protect children’s health by removing lead from the water at all schools and child care centers.
 Finally, in partnership with Lawyers for Civil Rights and 40 public health and community organizations, we recently submitted a public letter to Attorney General Maura Healey urging her to file a lawsuit against lead paint companies, which would hold them accountable for the deceptive marketing campaigns that have caused catastrophic harm to children in the Commonwealth.